Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Background on Moduli Spaces of Curves

-The boundary $\vardel\Moduli_{g,n} = \Moduli_{g,n} \backslash \moduli_{g,n}$ consists of irreducible \emphbf{boundary strata}, which we denote by a $\Delta$, and which, depending on how we would like to emphasize the stratum, has one of three decorations: an integer-set pair $(h;S)$, a stable graph $\Gamma$, or an ordered partition $\calP^\circ$ (the latter is detailed in Section \ref{sec:rattail}).

-When the stratum is a \emphbf{boundary divisor}, we decorate with an integer-set pair: for $0\leq h \leq g$ and $S\subseteq [n]$, the general point of $\Delta_{h;S}$ parametrizes a genus $h$ curve containing the marked points labeled by $S$, attached at a node to a genus $g-h$ curve containing the marked points in $[n]\backslash S$.
+The boundary $\Moduli_{g,n} \backslash \moduli_{g,n}$ consists of nodal curves and may be written as a union of irreducible \emphbf{boundary strata}, each of which we denote by a $\Delta$ symbol, and which, depending on how we would like to emphasize the stratum, is decorated with an integer-set pair $(h;S)$ or a stable graph $\Gamma$.
+When the stratum is a \emphbf{boundary divisor}, we decorate with an integer-set pair: for $0\leq h \leq g$ and $S\subseteq \{p_1,\dots,p_n\}$, the general point of $\Delta_{h;S}$ parametrizes a genus $h$ curve containing the marked points labeled by $S$, attached at a node to a genus $g-h$ curve containing the marked points in $\{p_1,\dots,p_n\}\backslash S$.

 Associated to any boundary stratum is a \emphbf{dual graph} $\Gamma$, realized as the dual graph of the general point of the stratum; such a stratum is denoted $\Delta_\Gamma$.
-The dual graph $\Gamma$ of a stratum $\Delta_\Gamma$ is defined as follows: if $(C;p_1\dots,p_n)$ is the marked curve parametrized by the generic point of $\Delta_\Gamma$, then $\Gamma$ has a vertex for every irreducible component of $C$ labeled by geometric genus, an edge connecting vertices when corresponding components of $C$ share a node, and labeled half-edges corresponding to the marked points $p_1,\dots,p_n$.
+The dual graph $\Gamma$ of $\Delta_\Gamma$ is defined as follows: if $(C;p_1\dots,p_n)$ is the marked curve parametrized by the generic point of $\Delta_\Gamma$, then $\Gamma$ has a vertex for every irreducible component of $C$ labeled by geometric genus, an edge connecting vertices when corresponding components of $C$ share a node, and labeled half-edges corresponding to the marked points $p_1,\dots,p_n$.
+If the half-edge corresponding to $p_i$ is attached to a vertex $v$ of $\Gamma$, we write $p_i \in v$.
+One boundary stratum $\Delta_{\Gamma'}$ is contained in another $\Delta_{\Gamma}$ if and only if $\Gamma$ can be obtained from $\Gamma'$ by a series of edge contractions.
+Contracting an edge of $\Gamma$ corresponds to smoothing the corresponding node of the general point of $\Delta_\Gamma$.
+We adopt the convention that $\Moduli_{g,n} \subseteq \Moduli_{g,n}$ is a boundary stratum with dual graph given by a single vertex with $n$ half-edges.